-Most cold-season power failures happen when winter storms bring freezing rain, sleet, and high winds, damaging power lines and equipment.
-Without a steady supply of heat, not only are you impacted, but your home can suffer from dampness, damaging walls, floors and plumbing.
+Most cold-season power failures happen when winter storms bring freezing rain, sleet, and high winds that can damage power lines and equipment.
+Without a steady supply of heat, not only are you impacted, but your home can suffer from dampness that may damage walls, floors, and plumbing.

 Plan ahead before the cold comes